DNA used to catch man who taunted cops over child's rape and murder

 After surveillance of Miller’s home confirmed he lived alone, police conducted a “trash pull” trying to find any material with DNA on it.
 Three used condoms were collected and given to the Indiana State Police laboratory for testing, according to police.

-When the DNA collected from the trash matched with the past samples, detectives went to Miller’s residence where he agreed to come to the Fort Wayne police department to talk, according to police.
+When the DNA collected from the trash matched the past samples, detectives went to Miller’s residence and he agreed to come to the Fort Wayne police department to talk, according to police.

 When asked to explain what happened to April, Miller replied, “I can’t,” according to police.
 He then confessed to the crimes, police said.